BBVA/mercury-settrie/src/DEVELOPMENT.md

 Make without arguments gives help.
 Try all the options.
 Everything should work assuming the tools are installed.

+> [!IMPORTANT]
+> You have to build the package with `make package` in order to run the tests or try new features without installing the library.
+> In that case, `from settrie import SetTrie` works because `settrie` is a folder in your current folder.

 We recommend (and the json shared assumes) to work inside the `mercury-settrie/src` folder, not the project's root folder.

 #### Configuring both Python and c++ debuggers to work on any file